Modola: Career

 On November 9, Modola headlined the Africa Celebrates Event in Ethiopia, becoming the first Nigerian Afrobeat artist to perform at the event.
-The event was hosted by Legendary Gold Limited in collaboration with the African Union, with co-hosts including the United Nations Economic Commission for Africa, and was supported by the Ministry of Foreign Affairs of the Democratic Republic of Ethiopia.
 Broadcast live to audiences around the world in Addis Ababa.
 During the event, She also met Catherine Afeku, Ghanaian Minister of State at the Office of the President of Ghana.
+On November 23, she was brought on stage by Olamide to perform at the “Olamide Live in Concert” show in London, which drew over 12,500 attendees at the OVO Arena Wembley.
+She performed alongside Asake, Fireboy, Joeboy, Seyi Vibez, and Darkoo.
+In December 2025, she was included on the Boomplay list of “So Young, So Hot” artists.